 Since Archery became a sport so long ago, no one knows who exactly the first archer in history was.
 The first known and recorded users of the bow were Egyptians.
 The Chinese held archery tournaments for entertainment during the Zhou Dynasty (1027-256 BC), which would be the earliest known archery competitions for sport and recreation.

-Once archery became a common pastime of the wealthy English society in the early 15th Century, it started to become much more similar to what it is today, due to many royal family members.
-In 1787, the Prince of Wales (later King George IV) established a set of distances for targets to be placed at when he would shoot his bow.
+Once Archery became a common pastime of the wealthy English society in the early 15th Century, it started to become much more similar to what it is today, due to many royal family members.
+In 1787, the Prince of Wales (later King George IV) established a set of distances for targets to be placed when he would shoot his bow.
 Some of these distances are still used in competitions today, so we can at least attribute those to a singular person.

 As you've learned by now, Archery is indeed an ancient sport, so we don't know precisely when it became an officially regulated sport.
 It has been utilized and practiced for thousands of years and has developed and improved in that time.
 The archery governing body in the United States became founded in 1879, and Britain's in 1844, but international standards did not become set until 1931, through the creation of the Federation of International Target Archery.
 1931 also marks the first year of the World Archery Championships, which still go on today!

 Archery has always been popular, but it began its peak of popularity as a sport in the late 1700s, with the royalty making the pastime a symbol of wealth and athleticism.
 As governing bodies and official tournaments began to pop up in Europe and the United States, the sport became much more accessible and moved beyond its status as a symbol of wealth.
 It became an Olympic sport in 1900, and despite 52-years without it, it remains in the Olympics today.